VikaVP/hiring_Channel_app/README.md

 Introduction

-Express Boilerplate is packed with bunch of feature you can use for developing your app.
+Express hiring_Channel_app is packed with bunch of feature you can use for developing your app.
 Feel free to use and bought me beer later.
 Cheers.

 Prerequiste

     Node.js - Download and Install Node.js - Simple bash script to manage multiple active node.js versions.